 Oregano itself is said to have some internal benefits that I wanted to address.
 As I said early, I recommend using the herb itself for internal use.
 Just make some delicious Italian dishes to help boost your oregano intake or try oregano tea.

 Oregano is definitely an essential oil you will want to keep in your natural medicinal arsenal!
 There are only two negatives to oregano essential oil that I've found: you'll smell like an Italian restaurant after applying it and it's not safe for pregnant women, as it has been found to alter your hormones and could cause miscarriage.

-- 20 Uses for Frankincense Essential Oil
+- Uses for Thieves Essential Oil

 What are your favorite oregano essential oil uses?
 Do you have a use that is not listed here?
 Share it with us!

 Subscribe below to snag this free printable with some of my favorite homemade cleaning recipes!

 Subscribe to grab your FREE Homemade Cleaner Recipes Printable and receive our newsletter full of ways to have a cleaner, healthier home!

 Concern about a couple of the uses.
 For amenorrhea, you have already mentioned it acts as an agent for miscarriage–the woman needs to check that she is not pregnant–perhaps checking with a doctor.
 Some of the things that can cause amenorrhea include some other health issues such as anorexia or with athletes who have too little body fat.
 Oregano oil will not help and may prevent them getting the help they need.

 Also any use of the oil on the face where it can get in the eyes is a concern.
 This is strong stuff and bad for the eyes.